Skip to content

 Once in secret, but now more openly, loggers are felling the trees.
 On a smaller scale, people living in deep poverty here sometimes chop down a butterfly tree to sell the wood — to survive.

 This is a tough year, un tigre.
 The beans are few.
-The ears of corn stubby and small.
+The ears of corn are stubby and small.
 Will Isabel’s family have to sell their butterfly tree to eat?
-Isabel loves the tree and the butterflies that visit.
+Isabel loves the trees and the butterflies that visit.
 Or can she come up with an idea to save her beloved tree? [advanced picture book, ages 5 and up]

 Butterflies for Kiri by Cathryn Falwell